The Best Affordable Running Shoes in 2018

 - Separate rearfoot and forefoot gel padding systems

-- Vertical flex groove insole to increase gait efficiency and shoe durability
+- Vertical flex groove insole to increase gait efficiency

 - Meshed eyelets for laces to reduce the feeling of tightness while maintaining fit

 - Shoe size runs small – may need to order a half size larger

 The Brooks Ravenna 8 is a lightweight stability shoe perfect for runners who need just a touch of support to correct mild overpronation.
 With these running shoes, you’ll get a modest amount of cushioning and support in an agile and springy design.

 The shoe’s blown rubber outsole is simple but effective.
 Its main draw is that it’s practically indestructible.
 The upper is stitched together in spots – so it’s tad heavier than the newest model and not as sleek-looking.